rscircus/sensor-data-fusion-full-stack/README.md

 ## A rough development plan:

+_Reduced the problem to 1D for now._

 - [x] Generate sources and add adjustable noise
+    - Created `Target` base class
+        - Comes with 1D location and velocity
+        - Measurement noise is artifically added in `noisy_step`
-- [ ] Visualize them to get a feeling for what we are doing
+- [x] Visualize them to get a feeling for what we are doing
+    - Using jupyter in `playground` for now
+    - Project runs with `poetry run sdf`
+    - NEXT: Add Gaussian above current position and animate
 - [ ] Model evolution model as Gauss-Markov transition density
 - [ ] Implement one sensor which can potentially move (for Dopplereffect, which enables (G)MTI)
 - [ ] Implement measurement equation as Gauss likelihood